Tomb effigy: Egyptian

 The religious beliefs of the societies that produced the earliest Egyptian effigies (which date to c.
-2700–2200 BC, during the Old Kingdom) are unknown but are usually assumed by modern archeologists to have commemorated either fallen Gods or members of royalty.
-Their meaning can only be guessed at: modern archeologists see them as depictions intended to house the souls of the dead, intended to identify them as they travel through the realm of the dead.
+2700–2200 BC, during the Old Kingdom) are unknown but are usually assumed by modern archaeologists to have commemorated either fallen Gods or members of royalty.
+Their meaning can only be guessed at: modern archaeologists see them as depictions intended to house the souls of the dead, intended to identify them as they travel through the realm of the dead.
 The earliest known tomb effigy is that of Djoser (c.
 2686–2613 BC), found in the worship chamber of the Pyramid of Djoser.
 The effigies were typically smaller than life-size.

 Funerary masks were used throughout the Egyptian periods.
 Examples range from the gold masks of Tutankhamun and Psusennes I to the Roman "mummy portraits" from Hawara and the Fayum.
-Whether in a funerary or religious context, the purpose of a mask was the same: to transform the wearer from a mortal to a divine state.
-The Romans continued this tradition of idolatry, and also created many other types of effigies.
+Whether in a funerary or religious context, a mask served the same purpose: to transform the wearer from a mortal to a divine state.
+The Romans continued this tradition of idolatry and also created many other types of effigies.
 The faces are often clearly portraits of individuals.